-For tryouts it is important that a player select the preferred position that they want to play.
 At the AA/A level we are looking for goalies and skaters.
 Goalies will tryout as goalies and skaters will tryout as skaters.
 A skater should select their most preferred positions for tryouts.
 For example if a player has always played forward or center they may not want to check off defence as a position for tryouts and vice versa.
 Players can select a secondary position, however it is not guaranteed that a player will be able to move to a different position during tryouts.
-Players may also be asked to play other positions during tryouts.
+Players may also be asked to play other positions during tryouts if the coaches wish to see the player in that position.